bennzo/cortex/README.md

 If you wish to deploy the project components individually inside containers:
 * Install Docker
 * Build the Docker image
-* Run the run-pipeline.sh script and follow the instructions
+* Run the run-pipeline.sh script (with root privileges) and follow the instructions

 ## Usage
 ### CLI: